By Alane Archer, ND, CNC

 * MTHFR Testing – both of the mutations.

-*Comprehensive vitamin/mineral testing that is intracellular to check the needed nutrients that involve MTHFR.
+*Comprehensive vitamin/mineral testing that is intracellular and extracellular to check the needed nutrients that involve MTHFR.
 These include B vitamins, folate, choline, B6, Riboflavin, and B12.

 * The cardio-metabolic part of the testing includes homocysteine (price is a little higher for cardio markers but well worth it)